omrilotan/routes/packages/time/README.md

 | status | Number | Status Code
 | duration | Number | The duration of handling the request in milliseconds (in floating point nanoseconds accuracy)

+If a no route pattern matches the request - the route will equal `*`

 ```js
 const time = require('@routes/time');